How much data does Valorant use?

 Image by Riot Games

-Valorant update size
+Valorant Patch Update size

 The Valorant 1.0 Patch is about 180 MB.
-For information about other patches, see Valorant news.
+For information about other patches, see Valorant News.
 If you’re worried a routine update could push you over your monthly data limit, turn off auto-updates in your game settings and only download patches when you have extra data.

-Valorant uses up to 250 MB of data per hour or about 200 MB of data per average length game.
+Valorant uses up to 250 MB of data per hour or about 200 MB per average length game.
 Data use fluctuates based on whether or not you use voice chat, the number of players left in the game, the tick rate of the game server, and your client update rate.

-• The more players in a game, the more data – like location. movement, and stats – your local network shares with other players.
+• The more players in a game, the more data – like location.
+Movement and stats – your local network shares with other players.
 If fewer players are alive, you’ll use less data.

 • The tick rate of the game server affects your data use.
 Valorant’s official servers are 128 tick, which means the game refreshes 128 times every second.
-These servers use about twice as much data as 64 tick servers, which refresh the game 64 times every second.
+These servers use about twice as much data as 64-tick servers, which refresh the game 64 times every second.
 While official game servers all use the same tick rate, the tick rate on community servers varies.

 Image by Riot Games

-Upgrade to an unlimited data plan
+Upgrade to an unlimited data plan.